 To be added to the committee's listserv, please click here.

 To contact the committee generally, please email SEACStudentAffairs@gmail.com

 Autumn Melby is a Ph.D. candidate in Anthropology at the University of Pennsylvania.
-Her research focuses on the everyday life, foodways, and traditions of rural Native communities and households in the American Bottom, particularly in moments of broader societal change.
+Her research focuses on the everyday life and traditions of rural Native households and communities in the Late Mississippian American Bottom.

 Mikayla Absher is an archeology PhD student at Tulane University.
-Her research focuses on studying ceremonial landscapes and monumentality in the Lower Mississippi Valley (LMV) through the practice of archaeoastronomy and engaging with Native American oral traditions.
+Her research focuses on ceremonial landscapes, monumentality, and the experience of place through landscape archaeology and engaging with Indigenous Native American oral histories.
+Her work is primarily in the Lower Mississippi Valley (LMV) and Western North Carolina.